Wifi Troubleshooting Guide

 If you have not already used the Windows Internet Connection Wizard, you may need to.
 You will need to navigate to the “Control Panel” and open the “Internet Options” applet.
 You will need to navigate to the “Connections” menu tab, and click on the “Setup” button.
 This will launch the “New Connection Wizard” which will walk you through the connection process.
 Once the wizard is launched, click on “Next” and you will be prompted with a list of network connection types.
 Select the “Connect to the Internet” option and click on “Next.”
 You will then be asked, “How do you want to connect to the Internet?”Select the “Set up my connection manually” option and click “Next.”
 When the next window appears, please select the “Connect using a broadband connection that is always on” option and click “Next.”
 At this point, you will be given the “Completing the New Connection Wizard” window.
 Please click on “Finish.”
 The connection wizard will close and your connection should be completed.

-You should have the TCP/IP protocol installed, associated with your wireless adapter, and configured to obtain the IP address automatically.
-Ensure that your Network Interface Card (NIC) is properly inserted into the PCMCIA slot.
-When the operating system is running, the LEDs on the NIC should be on or blinking.
-Make sure that you have signal strength of at least 20% and up.
-You will find that the lower the strength, the longer the delay in processing network requests.
-Make sure that the wireless card is set for DHCP.
+You should have the TCP/IP v4 protocol installed, associated with your wireless adapter, and configured to obtain the IP address automatically with DHCP.
 Check the IP address that has been assigned to the NIC.
-It should be something in the range of 192.168.X.X.
-If you are given something like 0.0.0.0 or 169.254.X.X, then something is wrong either with the network, the wireless NIC, or the settings on the card.
+It should be something in the range of 10.9.X.X.
+If you are given something like 0.0.0.0 or 169.254.X.X, then something is wrong either with the wireless adapter, its driver, or the settings on the card.
 Many issues are resolved with driver updates especially when using older hardware.